ampproject/amphtml/spec/amp-html-format.md

 #### `media`

-All AMP custom elements support the media attribute.
-It takes a media query as a value where if the query does not match, the element is not rendered at all and its resources and potentially child resources will not be fetched.
-If the browser window changes size or orientation the media queries are reevaluated and elements are hidden and shown based on the new results.
+All AMP custom elements support the `media` attribute.
+The value of media is a media query.
+If the query does not match, the element is not rendered at all and it's resources and potentially it's child resources will not be fetched.
+If the browser window changes size or orientation the media queries are re-evaluated and elements are hidden and shown based on the new results.

 Example: Here we have 2 images with mutually exclusive media queries.
 Depending on the screen width one or the other will be fetched and rendered.
 Note that the media attribute is available on all custom elements, so it can be used with non-image elements such as ads.